mahmoudalrefaey/Churn-E-commerce-Platform/README.md

 - Predictive modeling using XGBoost to classify churned users.

 ## Dataset
-The dataset used in this project is `events.csv`, which contains user activity data on an e-commerce platform.
+The dataset used in this project is `events.csv` download it from [Here](https://drive.google.com/file/d/1EkyYEYf1ICcdLcRpFfYkeQNQzj-Os6-L/view?usp=sharing) , which contains user activity data on an e-commerce platform.
 It includes the following columns:
 - `event_time`: Timestamp of the user activity.
 - `event_type`: Type of event (e.g., view, cart, purchase).
 - `user_id`: Unique identifier for the user.